-Deliverable 10.2 is an is an updated version of deliverable 10.1.
-It presents the updates of the Dissemination and Communication Plan (DCP) strategy for the SAFETY4RAILS project, including the next activities foreseen for the 12 upcoming months, and the respective activities carried out during the first year of the project.
+Deliverable 10.3 is an updated version of deliverable D10.2 First update of the communication and dissemination plan (SAFETY4RAILS Consortium, 2021)1.
+It presents the updates of the Dissemination and Communication Plan (DCP) strategy for the SAFETY4RAILS project, including all the respective activities carried out during the whole life of the project.

 On the one hand, this DCP strategy sets out the plan for targeting the various relevant stakeholders in an effective manner, while also generally describing the intended applied and scientific dissemination and communication activities for the next project cycle.
-On the other hand, this document describes the communication and dissemination activities performed during the first year of the project.
+On the other hand, this document describes the communication and dissemination activities performed during the first year and second year of the project.

 The dissemination of the project results and the exploitation of the achievements of SAFETY4RAILS are key success factors for the project and the main activities to maximize the expected impacts beyond the scope of the project.
-Throughout the project lifespan, SAFETY4RAILS will focus on the effective dissemination of the project outcomes and results and on creating a successful and widely used environment for end users to share and develop knowledge related to railway safety and security.
+Throughout the project lifespan, SAFETY4RAILS focussed on the effective dissemination of the project outcomes and results and on creating a successful and widely used environment for end users to share and develop knowledge related to railway safety and security.